030/n3dr/.github/ISSUE_TEMPLATE/support.md

 GitHub is not the right place for support requests.

-If you're looking for help, check [Stack Overflow](https://stackoverflow.com/questions/tagged/kubernetes) and the [troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/).
+If you're looking for help, check [DevOps StackExchange](https://devops.stackexchange.com/questions/tagged/n3dr).

-You can also post your question on the [Kubernetes Slack](http://slack.k8s.io/) or the [Discuss Kubernetes](https://discuss.kubernetes.io/) forum.

-If the matter is security related, please disclose it privately via https://kubernetes.io/security/.
+If the matter is security related, please disclose it privately by sending an email to chocolatey030@gmail.com -->
--->